 The processing time can be up to one month from when SIRI receives a fully completed application.
 Therefore, it is important to apply in due time.

 There is no application fee required and no requirements to record biometrics.

 If the above circumstances apply to you, please contact your sideline employer(s) or host(s) as soon as possible and inform AU that you take up sideline activity.

-If you have additional questions, please contact Inge Aachmann Pedersen.
+If you have additional questions, please contact Inge Aachmann Pedersen or SIRI directly.

 If you have been granted a Danish work and residence permit, you are not allowed to receive public benefits (under the terms of the Active Social Policy Act).
-This is because you must be able to support yourself financially during your stay.
+You must be able to support yourself financially during your stay.